 The NCI Drug Dictionary contains technical definitions and synonyms for drugs/agents used to treat patients with cancer or conditions related to cancer.
 Each drug entry includes links to check for clinical trials listed in NCI's List of Cancer Clinical Trials.

 - zoledronic acid

 A synthetic imidazole bisphosphonate analog of pyrophosphate with anti-bone-resorption activity.
 A third-generation bisphosphonate, zoledronic acid binds to hydroxyapatite crystals in the bone matrix, slowing their dissolution and inhibiting the formation and aggregation of these crystals.
 This agent also inhibits farnesyl pyrophosphate synthase, an enzyme involved in terpenoid biosynthesis.
 Inhibition of this enzyme prevents the biosynthesis of isoprenoid lipids, donor substrates of farnesylation and geranylgeranylation during the post-translational modification of small GTPase signalling proteins, which are important in the process of osteoclast turnover.
 Decreased bone turnover and stabilization of the bone matrix contribute to the analgesic effect of zoledronic acid with respect to painful osteoblastic lesions.
 The agent also reduces serum calcium concentrations associated with hypercalcemia.
-Check for active clinical trials or closed clinical trials using this agent.
+Check for active clinical trials using this agent.
 (NCI Thesaurus)

 US brand name: Zometa Code names: CGP 42446

 Chemical structure: [1-hydroxy-2-(1H-imidazol-1-yl)ethylidene]bisphosphonic acid